Pruthiraj-Mohanty/my-repo/README.md

 # my-repo
-This is a demo for git &amp; github
+This is a Demo for Git &amp; Github class.